vinceliuice/Vimix-kde/README.md

   Run `kvantummanager` to choose and apply **Vimix** (or any other Vimix) theme.

-- Install [Tela icon theme](https://github.com/vinceliuice/Tela-icon-theme) for a more consistent and beautiful experience.
+- Install [Vimix icon theme](https://github.com/vinceliuice/vimix-icon-theme) for a more consistent and beautiful experience.

 ## Donate